 - Once established, it excludes native flora and fauna.

-For further information contact the Department of Primary Industry, Water and Environment, Tasmania.
+For further information contact the Department of Primary Industry, Parks, Water and Environment, Tasmania.

 - Grubbing (all year).
 Remove seedlings and small bushes.
 Make sure to take any crown that has developed, as well as any layered stems.

 - Herbicide (summer, spring and autumn).
 For larger plants, spraying and the cut stump method work.
 Herbicides registered in Tasmania include glyphosate and triclopyr.
 For more information look at the DPIPWE Herbicides for Elisha’s Tears Control.

 N.B.
 Always check the herbicide label before use.